Structural Nested Mean Models Under Parallel Trends Assumptions: Relationship Between Universal Parallel Trends and No Additive Effect Modification by Unobserved Confounders Assumptions

-\textbf{Appendix C: Relationship Between Universal Parallel Trends and No Additive Effect Modification by Unobserved Confounders Assumptions} To identify the counterfactual expectation $E[Y_k(g)]$ for a given $g$, we assumed parallel trends under $g$.
-We argued, however, that if one assumes that parallel trends happen to hold for a particular regime of interest, one is really in effect assuming that parallel trends holds for \emph{all} regimes $g\in\mathcal{G}$.
+To identify the counterfactual expectation $E[Y_k(g)]$ for a given $g$, we assumed parallel trends under $g$.
+One might argue, however, that if one assumes that parallel trends happen to hold for a particular regime of interest, one is really in effect assuming that parallel trends holds for \emph{all} regimes $g\in\mathcal{G}$.
 To identify optimal treatment strategies via optimal regime SNMMs, we needed to make the additional assumption (\ref{no_mod}) that there is no additive effect modification by unobserved confounders.
 Below, we sketch an argument that parallel trends under all regimes \emph{effectively}, though not strictly mathematically, implies no effect modification by unobserved confounders.

 We will attempt to show the contrapositive of our result of interest, i.e. we will try to show that if there is additive effect modification by an unobserved confounder then parallel trends under all regimes cannot hold.
 Suppose that $\bar{L},\bar{U}$ is a minimal set satisfying sequential exchangeability.
 And suppose that $\bar{U}$ \emph{is} an effect modifier, i.e. for some $m$, $k$, and $g$